Dynamic, Compassionate and Connected Learners

 Our Elementary School (Grades K–5) provides a dynamic learning environment where students are encouraged to experience new things while building the foundational skills necessary for academic success.

-Our curriculum, framed by the International Baccalaureate’s Primary Years Program (PYP), uses the AERO, Common Core, and NGSS standards to tailor a program most relevant to our unique context and learners.
+Our curriculum, framed by the IB PYP, uses the AERO, Common Core, and NGSS standards to tailor a program most relevant to our unique context and learners.
 Within the PYP framework, we aim to develop inquiring, knowledgeable, and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.

 We believe our students should be active participants in their own learning with the expectation that they become independent and reflective of the world around them.
 A variety of student support and extracurricular programs are offered to enrich the Elementary School journey.

 A Community of Readers

 The Ersha Campus library is a dynamic, energetic, balanced, and connected learning space.
 It is a hub of creativity, and a place for quiet retreat.
 Reading for choice and learning are the primary goals for this space, along with ensuring that students have the skills required to be informed digital citizens and researchers, capable of exploring their own independent inquiries.

-Lessons are guided by the teacher librarian and constructed in collaboration with our elementary school teachers and the PYP Coordinator to ensure relevancy to classroom learning.
+Library lessons are guided by the teacher librarian and constructed in collaboration with our Elementary School teachers and the PYP Coordinator to ensure relevancy to classroom learning.
 Students are encouraged to develop a love of reading as they begin to understand how to use and utilize a library space to benefit their learning needs.

 At AISG, some of the best learning takes place beyond the classroom walls.
 We leverage our local and community relationships to enrich student learning opportunities.